Shelby Oaks: Release

 Shelby Oaks had its world premiere at the 28th Fantasia International Film Festival on July 20, 2024.
 It also screened at London FrightFest on August 23, 2024, and at Fantastic Fest on September 19, 2025.

 The film was released in the United States by Neon on October 24, 2025.
 It was previously set to be released on August 22, 2025, and then October 3, 2025.
-It premiered in Australia on October 24, 2025, and was released in the United Kingdom on October 31, 2025.
+It premiered in Australia on October 23, 2025, and was released in the United Kingdom on October 31, 2025.

 Marketing

 Stuckmann originally intended to market Shelby Oaks as an entirely found-footage film, hoping to surprise the audience when the presentation shifts from found footage to a conventional narrative mode after the first seventeen minutes.
 "That was my initial hope, but the reality of marketing a movie for a global audience is that I have to sit back and let the professionals handle that," he said.
 "Yes, there was definitely some advocating early on from me: “Is there a way that we can still keep this a secret?”
-But Neon is incredible with marketing, and they’re a filmmaker-first company.
-I have had the greatest experience of my life working with them, and I’m very okay to let go of the reins and let them take it from here."
+But Neon is incredible with marketing, and they're a filmmaker-first company.
+I have had the greatest experience of my life working with them, and I'm very okay to let go of the reins and let them take it from here."

 Neon released a series of teaser posters for the film in July 2025, followed by an official trailer on August 4, 2025.
 In September 2025, a website titled whathappenedtorileybrennan.com was launched to help promote the film, featuring footage from the fictional Paranormal Paranoids web series as well as evidence and theories regarding the characters' disappearance.

 Home media

 Shelby Oaks was originally scheduled to be available for purchase via digital streaming on November 11, 2025, but the release date was pushed to November 18, 2025.
-Decal Releasing is scheduled to release the film on Blu-ray on January 6, 2026.
+Decal Releasing released the film on Blu-ray on January 6, 2026.

 Reception

 Box office

 In the United States and Canada, Shelby Oaks was released alongside Regretting You, Springsteen: Deliver Me from Nowhere and Chainsaw Man - The Movie: Reze Arc, and was projected to gross around $3 million from 1,830 theaters in its opening weekend.
 It ended up debuting to $2.4 million, finishing in seventh.
-As of November 14, 2025, the film has grossed $4,442,350 domestically and $1,012,977 internationally, for a worldwide total of $5,455,327.
+As of March 25, 2026, the film has grossed $4,500,051 domestically and $3,640,249 internationally, for a worldwide total of $8,140,300.